Suspect arrested in fatal stabbings at California church

 SAN JOSE, Calif.
-(AP) - A suspect has been arrested in connection with the fatal stabbings of two people and the wounding of others at a California church that was being used as a homeless shelter, police said Monday.
+(AP) - A suspect has been arrested in connection with the fatal stabbings of two people and the wounding of three others at a church in California’s Silicon Valley that was being used as a homeless shelter, police said Monday.

-“We have one suspect in custody for last night’s homicide,” the San Jose Police Department said in a Twitter post, adding that more details would be released later.
+“We have one suspect in custody for last night’s homicide,” the San Jose Police Department said in a Twitter post.

-The stabbings happened Sunday night at Grace Baptist Church, where police said on Twitter that no services were taking place.
+The stabbings happened Sunday night at Grace Baptist Church, where no services were taking place, and officials said a man died there and a woman died at a hospital.
+Three other men who were wounded were hospitalized Monday in serious but stable condition.

+The church, through its nonprofit Grace Solutions, offers an overnight winter shelter to up to 50 men and women during cold, rainy weather and it makes showers available daily for drop-in visits to those who may need them, according to the nonprofit’s website.

-“Unhoused individuals were brought into the church to get them out of the cold,” the department tweeted.
-Authorities have not said how many people were wounded.
+“Unhoused individuals were brought into the church to get them out of the cold,” the San Jose police department tweeted.

-Video shown by news outlets near the church showed several ambulances and police cars, and police tape and traffic cones cordoning off the road.
+The temperature in San Jose was in the low 50s when the attack happened Sunday shortly before 8 p.m., but dropped into the high 30s overnight.

+The motive of the attack was under investigation, police said.
+Grace Baptist Church did not immediately respond to a telephone message Monday seeking comment.

 “Our hearts are torn for the victims and their loved ones in last night’s horrific stabbing at Grace Baptist Church in Downtown — we have lost two community members,” San Jose Mayor Sam Liccardo said on social media.
 “We pray for the recovery of others seriously injured in that attack.”